michaelrsweet/moauth/README.md

 Changes in v1.1:

-- Updated `moauthd` to look for "/etc/moauthd.conf" and "/usr/local/etc/moauthd.conf" as the default configuration file, and install a "moauthd.conf.default" file as a template.
 - Now support dynamic client registration (Issue #8)
 - Now support PAM-based authentication backends (Issue #9)
 - Now install libmoauth, the `<moauth.h>` header, and a man page for the library.
+- Updated `moauthd` to look for "/etc/moauthd.conf" and "/usr/local/etc/moauthd.conf" as the default configuration file, and install a "moauthd.conf.default" file as a template (Issue #10)

 Legal Stuff